Skip to content

 Pricing in 2026: Free Tiers vs Eight Paid Plans

-LearnClash offers a fully featured free tier with unlimited duels, all topics, ELO rankings, spaced repetition, and zero ads.
+LearnClash offers a fully featured free tier with free daily duels, all topics, ELO rankings, spaced repetition, and zero ads.
 Premium unlocks bonus features for $7.99/month or $59.99/year, with a 7-day free trial on the annual plan.
 Kahoot’s free tier caps live sessions at 10 players and runs upsell prompts.
 Kahoot ships eight paid plans in 2026: four Kahoot+ Study plans for individuals and four 360 Pro plans for business.

-Pricing comparison: LearnClash free tier with unlimited duels, all topics, ELO, SRS, zero ads and Premium 7.99 monthly or 59.99 yearly with 7-day Premium trial, versus Kahoot 10-player cap on free tier with eight paid plans Bronze 3, Silver 7, Gold 12, Kahoot One 19, 360 Pro Start 19, Standard 25, Plus 39, Max 59 LearnClash ships every core feature on the free tier.
+Pricing comparison: LearnClash free tier with daily duels, all topics, ELO, SRS, zero ads and Premium 7.99 monthly or 59.99 yearly with 7-day Premium trial, versus Kahoot 10-player cap on free tier with eight paid plans Bronze 3, Silver 7, Gold 12, Kahoot One 19, 360 Pro Start 19, Standard 25, Plus 39, Max 59 LearnClash ships every core feature on the free tier.
 Kahoot gates AI study tools, larger groups, and advanced features behind eight paid plans.

 PlanLearnClashKahoot

-FreeUnlimited duels, all topics, ELO, SRS, zero ads10-player live session cap, basic kahoots
+FreeDaily duels, all topics, ELO, SRS, zero ads10-player live session cap, basic kahoots

 Entry individual$7.99/mo Premium$3/mo Kahoot+ Study Bronze